Securing Time Integrity in Energy IoT Against Clock Drift and Y2K38 Failures: Experimental Findings

-Moreover, the anomaly-score distributions and the latent-geometry analysis demonstrate that temporal integrity violations propagate into the physical domain in a structured, measurable manner.
-STGAT consistently captures both gradual drift effects and abrupt Y2K38-induced discontinuities, maintaining statistically significant detection performance ($p < 0.001$) and stable geometric separation across heterogeneous physical signals.
-In addition to parametric significance testing, we provide a non-parametric, distribution-level summary to characterize temporal deviation patterns, dispersion shifts, and physical interpretability across nominal and attack intervals.
+Anomaly-score distributions and latent-geometry analysis further show that temporal integrity violations propagate into the physical domain in a structured and measurable manner.
+STGAT captures both gradual drift effects and abrupt Y2K38-induced discontinuities, maintaining statistically significant detection performance ($p < 0.001$) and stable geometric separation across heterogeneous physical signals.
+To complement parametric testing, Table~\ref{tab:temporal_physical_nonparam} provides a non-parametric summary of deviation severity, dispersion change, and physical interpretation.